-If returned, the author fears that due to the fact that she escaped before she had paid the money and/or worked in prostitution for a similar amount of money, the same people will find her, since they are part of a criminal network.
+If deported, the author fears that due to the fact that she escaped before she had paid the money and worked in prostitution, the same people will find her, since they are part of a criminal network.
 She could risk to be killed as revenge or raped and forced into prostitution in order for her to earn back the money that they want her to pay.

 It was found by the Committee that the communication is inadmissible.
 Read the attached PDF for more details.